-Indiana Humanities is proud to support Indiana teachers and their students by providing lesson plan ideas and professional development opportunities.
+Indiana Humanities is proud to support Indiana teachers and their students by providing educational news and links, lesson plan ideas and professional development opportunities.

 America In Class Online Seminars